Marina del Rey’s Free Summer Concert Series

 DO I HAVE TO RSVP ON EVENTBRITE?

-Eventbrite tickets are not required for concert admission, and having a ticket does not guarantee entry into the park (the park may close if it reaches capacity).
+Eventbrite tickets are not required for concert admission, and having a ticket does not guarantee entry into the park (the park will close if it reaches capacity).
 Your RSVP simply helps concert organizers anticipate the crowd size for staffing purposes and to help food truck vendors plan their quantities.

 - Picnic dinner – OK